kubevela/kubevela.github.io/docs/end-user/rollout.md

 express-server-v2   application.core.oam.dev/rollout-trait-test   2          1m
 ```

-Check the status of RolloutTraits after a while when first batch has been upgraded successfully. `TARGET`, `UPGREADED` and `READY` indicates the target size of replicas for this revision is 5, there are 2 replicas sucessfully upgraded and they are ready. batchReady means replicas in the first rolloutBatch are all ready, rollingInBatches means there are batches still yet to be upgraded.
+Check the status of Rollout Trait after a while when first batch has been upgraded successfully. `TARGET`, `UPGREADED` and `READY` indicates the target size of replicas for this revision is 5, there are 2 replicas sucessfully upgraded and they are ready. batchReady means replicas in the first rolloutBatch are all ready, rollingInBatches means there are batches still yet to be upgraded.
 ```shell
 $ kubectl get rollout express-server
 NAME             TARGET   UPGRADED   READY   BATCH-STATE   ROLLING-STATE    AGE